-Getting a job in a good company means you’re entitled to a bunch of benefits in addition to your salary – one of the more important perks is the fact that your employer will provide you (and, in some cases, 2 members of your family) with health insurance.
+Getting a job in a good company means you’re entitled to a bunch of benefits in addition to your salary – one of the more important perks is the fact that your employer will provide you (and, in some cases, 2 members of your family) with best health insurance.

 But is it enough?